 Some faculty may hire undergraduates as research assistants.
 Such Work Study positions are usually advertised through the Career Learning Network.

-The History Department also participates in three Faculty of Arts and Science (FAS) research programs that permit students to participate in a regular faculty member’s research for academic credit.
+The History Department also participates in three Faculty of Arts & Science research programs that permit students to participate in a regular faculty member’s research for academic credit.
 ROP 299Y and REP 398H/Y are second- and third-year programs that permit students to work in Toronto as research assistants for one full-course equivalent (FCE).
 REP 398H/Y enables third-year students to do fieldwork with an instructor off-site, often outside Canada.

 Research Opportunity Program (ROP) courses are not offered every year.
 Additional information for ROP 299Y and REP 398H/Y is available on the A&S website.
 The Research Excursion Program (REP) 398H/Y is administered by the International Programs Office.